wojciechdominiak/wojciechdominiak/README.md

 - 👋 Hello!
-My name is Wojciech and I'm M.Eng of mechanical engineering.
+My name's Wojciech and I'm M.Eng of mechanical engineering.
 My interest in programming started back in 2012 in middle school.
-Since then programming has been my hobby and I have also used it as an engineer in my work.
+Since then programming has been my hobby and I've also used it as an engineer in my work.
 As my master thesis, I wrote a simple desktop application in Python for commercial use.
-It taught me a lot.
 Now I have decided to complete my knowledge.
 I've been learning modern frontend development for about one year.
 I've gained knowledge of advanced math e.g. logic, analysis or algebra during my studies.
 I